rishidakshbansal2004-create/ModeShift/README.md

 streamlit run app.py
 ```

-The app will open automatically in your browser at `http://localhost:8501`.

 ---

 ## 🚀 Usage

-1. On launch, select a mode from the dropdown on the landing page (or use the sidebar anytime to switch).
+1. Select a mode from the dropdown on the landing page or sidebar.
-2. **Mock Interviewer:** State your target role and experience level to begin.
-Type `next` only when you're ready to move past feedback to the next question.
+2. **Mock Interviewer:** State your role and experience level.
+Speak your answers via mic — the interviewer responds with voice automatically.
-3. **Code Debugger:** Paste your code (and any error messages, if you have them) directly into the chat.
+3. **Code Debugger:** Paste your code and any error messages directly into chat.
-4. **Roast&Boost My Resume:** Attach your resume PDF using the 📎 icon in the chat input.
+4. **Roast&Boost My Resume:** Attach your resume PDF using the 📎 icon.
 5. **Friendly Neighbourhood Bot:** Just start chatting.
-6. Use the **🔄 Restart** button (top-right of any chat) to reset the current mode's conversation at any time.
+6. Use **🔄 Restart** to reset the current mode anytime.

 ---

 ## 🔮 Future Improvements

-- [ ] Streaming responses (word-by-word output) — deferred intentionally, since it complicates retry-on-failure handling; planned as a separate, focused addition
+- [ ] Streaming responses — deferred intentionally, complicates retry handling; planned as a separate addition
-- [ ] Per-mode accent colors in the UI, layered on top of the current dark theme
+- [ ] Per-mode accent colors in UI
-- [ ] Persistent latency/usage logging for richer performance analytics over time
+- [ ] Persistent latency/usage logging for richer performance analytics
+- [ ] Voice support for additional modes beyond Mock Interviewer

 ---